Arc4d3-G/Java-Library-Management-System/README.md

 ### showMenu()
 - Simply prints the string displaying the navigation menu options.

+### promptForNewBook()
+- This function houses all the input prompts and validation for creating a new Book.
+- Once validated, the input is used in the Book() constructor methed, which is then returned by the function.

+### promptForNewMember()
+- Similarly, it houses input prompts and validation for new Members, and returns the object.

 ## Book.java
 Class has 4 public properties, namely: long ISBN, String title, String author, and boolean isAvailable.

 ### Book()
 - Constructor method for new Book objects.
-- The constructor contains all the input validation for defining each property.
-This is done so that no Book object can be instantiated with incomplete or broken data.
-- If the input does not meet the requirements of the validation loop for each property, an exception will be thrown explaining to the user why the input is invalid, and re-prompting until valid.
-- Main menu Option 1 is responsible for creating new book objects and passing them as parameters to the library class "addBook" method.
+- Main menu Option 1 is responsible for creating new book objects via promptForNewBook() and passing the returned Book as a parameter to library.addBook() method.

 ## Member.java
 Class has 3 public properties, namely: String name, String email, and List borrowedBooks.

 ### Member()
 - Constructor method for new Member objects.
-- Similar to Book() constructor containing validation loops for each property.
+- Similar to the new Book() constructor, Main menu Option 4 is responsible for creating a new Member and passing it to the library.addMember() method.

 ## Library.java
 Class is responsible for storing and manipulating Book and Member objects, and contains two properties, namely: List libraryBooks & List libraryMembers.